profile picture

 Student Software Developer @ UofT Aerospace Team Space Systems

-Writing software for the FINCH mission of UTAT Space Systems.
+Wrote software for the FINCH mission of UTAT Space Systems.

 UTAT Space Systems is a student team that builds CubeSats for scientific missions.